joelburgess-allen/McLaren/README.md

 ### Access webapp

-Click on the below link to test webapp:
+Click on the following link to test webapp:
 [Sample WebApp](http//:localhost:8080/sample)